aerogear/aerogear.org/docs/guides/GetStartedAeroGearJS.md

         memberPipe.read({
             success: function( data ) {
+                ...
                 $('#members').empty().append(buildMemberRows());
-            },
-            stores: MemberStore
+            }
         });

 Since our pipe is using the default REST adapter and we have overridden the baseURL property, the read method will make a request to http://localhost:8080/js-kitchensink/rest/members

-We specify a success callback( an error callback can also be added ), and also specify the store from the Data Manager we want to use for this pipe( this will be populated with the data from the servers response ).
+We specify a success callback( an error callback can also be added ) and in the callback we add our data from the response to the MemberStore.

+    MemberStore.save( data );

 To access our data from the store, all we need to do is call the read() method on the store